 - 1/4 cup of Pamela's Gluten-Free Baking mix (see notes)

-Powdered sugar and or whipped cream for serving.
-Also great with vanilla ice cream and berry sauce.
+- To Serve: powdered sugar and/or whipped cream for serving.
+Also great with vanilla ice cream and berry sauce (recipe below.)

 Preheat the oven to 350 degrees Fahrenheit.